Some GitHub API operations return their results one page at a time. For instance, there are many thousands of gists, but if we call list_public

 api.repos.list_for_org

-len(repos),repos[0].name
+repos len(repos),repos[0].name

 To convert this operation into a Python iterator, pass the operation itself, along with any arguments (either keyword or positional) to paged

-repos = paged(api.repos.list_for_org, 'fastai')
+= paged(api.repos.list_for_org, org='fastai') repos

-You can now iterate through repos
+is a generator.
+You can iterate through this generator repos

 for page in repos: print(len(page), page[0].name)